MarcKunst/frontend-data/README.md

 Thanks to the museum of volkenkunde for sharing their data.
 And thanks to my teachers and colleagues for their help during this project.

-The d3 example I used for this project was made by Alok K. Shukla.
+The D3 bubble chart example I used for this project was made by Alok K. Shukla.
 For more information see [link to his code](https://bl.ocks.org/alokkshukla/3d6be4be0ef9f6977ec6718b2916d168)

+The D3 tooltip example I used for this project was made by Justin Palmer.
+For more information see [link to his code](http://bl.ocks.org/caged/6476579)

+The D3 pie chart example I used for this project was made by Karthik Thota.
+For more information see [this link to his video](https://www.youtube.com/watch?time_continue=113&v=kK5kKA-0PUQ&feature=emb_logo)

 The background image that I use is a photo by [Maranda Vandergriff](https://unsplash.com/@mkvandergriff?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on Unsplash